CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

 1. When you're done testing the knowledge base, select **Test** to close the test pane.

 ### Task 5: Deploy your project

+In this task, you will learn how to deploy your project in the **Language** resource to make it available for use in real-world applications and services.

 You can deploy the knowledge base as a client application to answer questions